-Although this famous monument has declined over the centuries the archetype itself is perennial—representing the eternal battle between life and death.
-When we understand her, we will come to love her as a part of all creation.
+Although this famous monument has suffered over the centuries the archetype itself is perennial—representing the cycle of death and rebirth.
+When we understand this, we will come to love it as the most profound secret in the cosmos.

-The above photo from the 1870s hints at the awesome expanse of time that passed since the Sphinx was carved from living rock.
-In fact, records show that for centuries only her head was visible above the desert sands.
-She remains the most important sculpture on Earth and her wisdom still carries lessons for us today.
-Indeed, the archetype of the Sphinx has influenced many cultures around the world—versions can be seen in Greece, Turkey, India, Burma, Thailand and the Phillippines.
-To solve her riddle, we must first agree on her features:
+The picture above hints at the awesome expanse of time that has passed since this guardian was carved from the living limestone.
+In fact, records show that for centuries only the head was visible above the desert sands.
+Even today it remains the most enigmatic sculpture on Earth and has influenced many cultures around the world—versions can be seen in Greece, Turkey, India, Burma, Thailand and the Phillippines.

 The Sphinx is different from most other deities because it has a human face with the body of an animal.
 Usually, the Egyptian gods are depicted the other way around.
 The inference here is that the Sphinx represents something radically different from the gods of the Egyptian pantheon.
 To begin exploring this, we are reminded of two animal emblems often depicted on the foreheads of initiates: a vulture and a cobra.